John Beames: Career and scholarly contribution

 Beames's scholarly contributions began early in his career.
 While at the district of Champaran, Bihar, he published essays in the Bengal Asiatic Society.
 These dealt with the question of retaining Arabic element in the official form of Hindustani.
 Treating Bishop Caldwell's Comparative Grammar of the Dravidian Languages as a model, he commenced work on the counterpart of Aryan languages.

 To the Journal of the Bengal Asiatic Society, Beames contributed essays on Chand Bardoi and other old Hindi authors and studies on the antiquities and history of Odisha (1870–1883).
 In 1891, he published a pioneering volume Bengali Grammar, and after his retirement, he wrote for the Imperial and Asiatic Quarterly Review.
-His reputation rightly rests on his Comparative Grammar of the Aryan Languages of India, published in separate volumes in 1872, 1895 and 1879.
+He is best known for his Comparative Grammar of the Aryan Languages of India, published in separate volumes in 1872, 1895 and 1879.

-He proceeded to serve as the Collector of Balasore and Cuttack, became an important interlocutor of local linguistic and cultural aspirations.
-The classicists remember his celebrated Comparative Grammar of the Aryan Languages of India and his essays in Indian Antiquary and Journal of the Bengal Asiatic Society.
-And yet, Beames remains foremost in his interventions for the survival of the Odia language.
-He made outstanding contributions for regional formations in Eastern India.
+As Collector of Balasore and Cuttack, Beames developed his local linguistic and cultural work in Comparative Grammar of the Aryan Languages of India and his essays in Indian Antiquary and Journal of the Bengal Asiatic Society.
+He made notable interventions for the survival of the Odia language, contributing to regional formations in Eastern India.